MarkusAureus/Simple-Translator/README.md

-Here's a `README.md` for your "Simple Translator" project.
-This file will give users and potential employers a clear understanding of the application's purpose, how it works, and how to get started.

----

 # Simple Translator

 Simple Translator is a Python-based GUI application for translating text between different languages using Google’s translation services.
 Built with Tkinter, this user-friendly tool allows users to input text in any language, select a target language, and instantly view the translated text.